 Then we went back to the beach.
 We followed the path from the church going down to the beach area.
-The path is surrounded with lush rainforest and the lovely chirping sound of the birds was our background music.
-It was a good 5-minute walk under the trees!
+The pathway is surrounded with lush rainforest and the lovely chirping sound of the birds was our background music.
+It was a good 5-minute walk with nature!

 We rested on the beach for about an hour.
 Just watching other people and kids playing under the sun and getting their dose of vitamin D.

 We loved that there were still other people, but not many.
 It’s still good to see fellow sea-tizens enjoying the place.
 We do not like overcrowding, but we still like to see a few people around.

 There are mini shelters (dunno how they call it) at the beach where we stayed before we head to the Country Club.
 We boarded a shuttle since the beach and the country club are end-to-end.